Friday, May 16, 2025

 • The Lightning Network is a “second-layer solution” that speeds up transactions, while reducing costs, by skirting the main Bitcoin blockchain.

-See also Sinverse (SIN) Price Prediction
+See also Syscoin (SYS) Price Prediction

 Bitcoin has been hampered by its own popularity.
 Thanks to the way the blockchain is designed, the speed of transactions is slow and the cost of transactions has increased.